gerardocampo/aws-alerts-rootuser/README.md

 And the Lambda Python package is based on:
 - https://aws.amazon.com/blogs/mt/monitor-and-notify-on-aws-account-root-user-activity/

-_BEFORE YOU USE THIS_:
+**IMPORTANT BEFORE YOU USE THIS**:

 In the `RootActivity.yaml` file, update the `EmailSubscription` section(s), particularly the `Endpoint:` value(s).

-When invoking CF via CLI, you'll need the "CAPABILITY_IAM" & "CAPABILITY_NAMED_IAM" capabilities:
+When you're ready to deploy, if you're using AWS CLI and invoking CF, you'll need the "CAPABILITY_IAM" & "CAPABILITY_NAMED_IAM" capabilities:

 ```
 aws cloudformation create-stack --stack-name AWSRootUserAlerts \